jdantonio/concurrent-ruby-presentation/concurrent-ruby-presentation-notes.md

 *This is my challenge to you: go write concurrent code!*

 * Concurrency is hard
-* Concurrent code behavies different
+* Concurrent code behaves differently
 * Concurrency requires different ways of thinking
 * Concurrency uses different designs